michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

     F --> G["Prediction Attribution (Ridge Regression)"]
 ```

+The following content is divided into five parts accordingly to elaborate the process and performance of the prediction models.

 ## 1. Data Sourcing
-In this project, we sourced all the data from online databases such as Yahoo Finance and FRED.
+In this project, we sourced all data from online databases such as Yahoo Finance and FRED.
 All the indices and factors’ raw data falls into the period of July 1990 to December 2023.

 ### 1.1.
 Response/target variable:
 The target varialble of prediction is **S&P 500 Index's next intra-month log returns**.
-The intra-month log return in month i is calculated with the formula: $$y_i = log(\frac{P_{close, i}}{P_{open, i}})$$
+The intra-month log return of month i is calculated with the formula: $$y_i = log(\frac{P_{close, i}}{P_{open, i}})$$
 We chose to use log return because of its potential of being normally distributed, and we used intra-month return so that the prediction can be transformed into actionable trading signal.

 ### 1.2.
 Predictors/independent variables: